merely-useful/py-rse/index.md

 > **Combining Options**
 >
 > You'll occasionally need to use multiple options in the same command.
-> In most command line tools,
+> In most command-line tools,
 > multiple options can be combined with a single `-`
 > and no spaces between the options:
 >